-Make sure your motorcycle rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+Make sure your Aspes rests securely on her centre stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+Note that you will install a 12 volts system, so you will either need to replace all lightbulbs to 12 volt ones.